acgodson/tutela-piggy/README.md

 **Early Disease Detection for Pigs** - Monitor your animals' health 24/7 with thermal imaging, AI, and blockchain-verified alerts.

 Tutela combines smart thermal cameras, AI-driven analysis, and a farmer-friendly interface to spot early signs of illness automatically.
-Built for African farmers with blockchain verification on Hedera Hashgraph.
+Built for African farmers with immutable verification on Hedera Hashgraph.

 ## Problem